danluca/arduino-lightfx/README.md

       "version": "~2.1100.0"
     }
 ```
-Ensure you have the `arduino-lightfx` repository open in VSCode and open the `platformio.ini` file.
+Ensure you have the `arduino-lightfx` repository open in VSCode and open the `platformio.ini` file - keep it open while running the commands below.

-Run the following commands one time to:
+In the terminal, run the following commands one time to:
 * remove the configured OpenOCD package as it will collide with the custom one we'll install
   * if this package hasn't been downloaded yet, run either `pio pkg update` (update project packages) or `pio run` (builds the project, and it will resolve dependencies)
 * create a PlatformIO symbolic link to our custom OpenOCD package for this dependency (update your user name)